VityaSchel/lufin/docs/INSTALL.md

 ### Install

 1. Clone lufin to your machine & cd into project's root
-2. Run `./generate-env.sh` file and answer questions to generate a .env file
+2. Run `./configure.sh` file and answer questions
    - If you're running lufin as part of a larger platform or with other web services, or using Cloudflare, or want to manage TLS certificates yourself, you will need a reverse proxy running in front of it.
 Answer "no" when asked whether you want to enable Caddy automatic HTTPS.
 In all other cases, it's recommended that you answer "yes".
    - Tip: if you want to keep automatic HTTPS but change the default binding to 80/443 ports, you can answer "yes" and then manually change ports in the generated .env file!
    - Choose database and storage for lufin